tenzir/tenzir/web/docs/operators/sources/show.md

 - `partitions`: shows all table partitions of a remote node.
 - `pipelines`: shows all managed pipelines of a remote node.
 - `plugins`: shows all loaded plugins.
+- `processes`: shows a snapshot of all processes.
+- `sockets`: shows a snapshot of all sockets.
 - `version`: shows the Tenzir version.

 We also offer some additional aspects for experts that want to take a deeper